By Rachel Fagan, Life Coach

 I live in a neighborhood with many elderly people.
 I make an effort to “check on them” with a holiday plate from my mother (who is a very talented cook—in my opinion the best!) and give them a Christmas card to show that they are appreciated.
 I also shovel their sidewalks during times of inclement weather.
 These are the acts of kindness and true meaning of the season that often get lost in the glitz and glamour.

 Christmas can be a season of great joy, a time to celebrate God’s great love for us.
 It can also be a time of healing and renewed strength.
-So as we celebrate the holidays, we need to remember this message, share it, and demonstrate it to those who are struggling.
-It will help them to keep moving forward with continued hope, strength and healing in the New Year.
+So as we celebrate the holidays, we must remember this message, share it, and demonstrate it to those who are struggling.
+It will help them to keep moving forward with hope, strength and healing in the New Year.
 Moreover, it will do the same for you.

 By Beth Healey - October 2018